Video interview tips

 - Prepare answers in advance for some potential competency based questions that may be asked.
 Refer to the STAR method (S – situation, T – task, A – action and R – result) when answering.
 It’s important to get the right balance of answering in enough detail and knowing when to stop…

 - Ask the interviewer if you need to prepare anything in particular beforehand, such as a presentation and the length of time they expect this to be.

 - It's always good to show that you are focused and engaged during your video interview.
 The Hiring Manager will notice wandering eyes and yawning.

 - Turn off your mobile – now is not the time for your friend to be calling to see what your dinner plans are.

 - Pace yourself and know when to finish your answer.
 If you feel like you have finished what you need to say, you’re probably right.

-- It is hard for us humans to brag about ourselves, but make sure to sing your own praises (but not too much!).
+- It's hard for us humans to brag about ourselves, but make sure to sing your own praises (but not too much!)
 Don’t be afraid to talk about your accomplishments and achievements, this may well be the difference in you securing the position.